writergoodlife/Blue-Team-Toolkit/README.md

 ### **🤝 Contributing**

-This toolkit is specifically designed for CyberEXPERT Game 2025.
+This toolkit is designed for cybersecurity competitions and training.
 Contributions welcome:
 - 🆕 Additional scan modules
 - 🛠️ New hardening automations
 - 📊 Enhanced reporting features